 - Lightweight design with ergonomic handle

-- 10PCS WOOD CHISEL SET: Includes 6 common sized wood chisels(6mm/13mm/19mm/25mm/32mm/38mm), sharpening stone, honing guide, 2 carpenter pencils, fit for the home owner, beginning caver or professional woodworker to do repairing around the house, furniture assembling, woodworking and DIY projects
+- 10PCS WOOD CHISEL SET: Includes 6 common sized wood chisels(6mm/13mm/19mm/25mm/32mm/38mm), sharpening stone, honing guide, 2 carpenter pencils & a pencil sharpener, fit for the home owner, beginning caver or professional woodworker to do repairing around the house, furniture assembling, woodworking and DIY projects

 - PREMIUM MATERIAL: Wood chisels are made from chrome vanadium steel.
 Chrome vanadium steel body is vacuum heat-treated, 2 times more durable than ordinary carbon steel, suitable for oak / walnut and other high-density carvings